 Ford is the second-largest US-based automaker and fifth-largest in the world.
 The U.S. giant is also one of the oldest automakers globally, with Henry Ford making cars ubiquitous not long after founding his factory in 1903.
 With over 100-year history, Ford’s founder has realised from the beginning that : “Employers only handle the money – it is the customer who pays the wages.”
 In this way, Henry Ford has laid the groundwork for putting the customer first and emphasizing the need for an exceptional customer service.

 Let’s dig a little bit deeper in Ford’s current state with customer satisfaction.
 The U.S. Customer Service Index (CSI) Study (2016) by J.D.
 Power recently presented ratings of the automotive industry, featuring brands like Ford, Chevrolet, Volkswagen and more.
 The study shows that Ford’s overall service satisfaction is rated with 3 out of 5, thus showing there is an improvement opportunity.
 Furthermore, Ford’s Net Promoter Score is 28 (a “good” score is usually 30), further highlighting the possibility to do better when it comes to customer satisfaction.

 The good news is that Automotive News has published an interview this week, which shared Ford management’s customer service strategy for 2017.
 The automaker has put a target to deliver a stand-out customer experience by making it easy for customers to do business with the brand.
-In order to do this, Cutting down the time it takes to resolve claims and making payments seamless and fast for Ford’s dealers are only some of the initiatives taken to enable an effortless customer experience.
+Cutting down the time it takes to resolve claims and making payments seamless and fast for Ford’s dealers are only some of the initiatives taken to enable an effortless customer experience.
 With a strategy that focuses on the customer, ease of doing business and satisfaction, Ford is surely on the right track to improve their NPS.